dgounaris/interplane/README.txt

+Implemented by Dimitris Gounaris and Dimitris Gangas for the course of Geometric Algorithms.

 Before running the program, open the project.cpp file and set inputFile and outputFile to the i/o files you want.

 To compile and run program: